autosoft-dev/code-bert/README.md

 **We strongly recommend using a virtual environment for the followinsg steps**

-1. First clone this repo - `git clone https://github.com/autosoft-dev/code-bert.git`
+1. First clone this repo - `git clone https://github.com/autosoft-dev/code-bert.git && cd code-bert`

 2. (Assuming you have the virtualenv activated) Then do `pip install -r requirements.txt`